michaelpatrickpurcell/prophecy/README.md

 Altogether, this roll yields {`3`, `6`, `5`, `1`, `6`, `2`, `6`, `4`}.

 The result of this roll is five hits, which exceeds the difficulty rating of the scene.
-Therefore, the outcome of the check is a success and the characters are able to sneak the children aboard a colony ship.
+Therefore, the outcome of the check is a success, and the characters are able to sneak the children aboard a colony ship.

 ## Gameplay
 The game is divided into four phases.